 Okay, let’s get to the fun stuff!
 Let’s see this shade in action IRL.

 The multiple shades of brown in this bathroom vanity countertop are a challenge, but Alpaca was a good bet for the wall color.
-It adds just the right amount of warm, soft color, while the white trim and cabinetry help brighten up the space.
+It adds just the right amount of warm, soft color, while the white trim and cabinetry help brighten up this space from Driven by Decor.

-This clean, modern bathroom brings out the cooler side of Alpaca, making it appear as more of a soft gray.
+This clean, modern bathroom brings out the cool gray undertones of Alpaca, making it appear as more of a soft gray.
 The bright white artificial lighting, along with the white bathroom vanity, countertops, and brushed nickel finishes all help to keep the temperature down, so there really aren’t any purple or brown undertones in sight.

 Isn’t this modern hallway just STUNNING?
 I love the way the color of the wall paint plays with the golden wood tones of the floors and ceilings.
 You can certainly detect the violet undertones here, but the effect is sophisticated, creamy, and warm instead of tacky.